-Christmas Cheer runs weekdays from November 24th to December 23rd on the Metals and opposite dlr LexIcon (11am to 7pm).
+Christmas Cheer runs weekdays from November 24th to December 23rd on the Metals and opposite DLR LexIcon (11 am to 7 pm).

 Glow: Cork Christmas Market

 Visit Bishop Lucey Park and indulge in Cork City’s market and entertainment on the Grand Parade this Christmas.
-If you need ideas of how to spend a weekend in Cork, start HERE!
+If you need ideas on how to spend a weekend in Cork, Start HERE!